 All entries will receive a complimentary packet of pollinator seeds to help improve Jersey’s biodiversity.

 email eco active.

-eco active Jersey Facebook for updates on the Eco Challenge, entries and exhibition.
+eco active Jersey Facebook and the climate conversation instagram for updates on the Eco Challenge, entries and exhibition.
 We will announce the winners on here.